manabie-com/manabie-com.github.io/content/posts/manage-list-feature-flags-with-file/index.md

 ```bash
 Unleash started on http://localhost:4242
 ```
-The first time Unleash starts it will create a default user which you can use to sign-in to you Unleash instance and add more users with:
+The first time Unleash starts, it will create a default user which you can use to sign-in to you Unleash instance and add more users with:
 * username: `admin`
 * password: `unleash4all`